Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 One of the most outstanding attributes is the diagonal viewing capability.
 The monitor also provides support for lower resolutions.
 The IPS display also offers users detailed and rich graphics, and there’s excellent color reproduction compared to TN panel monitors.
 You can enjoy a consistent picture, whether you’re sitting, standing, or moving around.

-The third benefit is the price.
-The HP Pavilion is a leading IPS monitor under $150.
+The fourth benefit is the price.
+The HP Pavilion is a leading IPS monitor for under $150.
 It is a solid choice for amateur gamers looking to move up to a medium-screen monitor because you get both aesthetics and excellent performance.

-It’s not easy to get VGA and HDMI port, full HD display, and good color and image quality at this price point.
+It’s not easy to get VGA and HDMI port, a full HD display, and the right color and image quality at this price point.
 These are all reasons why the HP Pavilion 22cwa is a leader in affordable medium-screen monitors.

 • FreeSync at an unbelievable price